zama-ai/concrete-ml/docs/user/basics/installing.md

 ## Docker image

-You can also get the **concrete-ml** docker image by either pulling the latest docker image or a specific version:
+You can also get the **concrete-ml** Docker image by either pulling the latest Docker image or a specific version:

 ```shell
 docker pull zamafhe/concrete-ml:latest